Concealed Weapon Permit

 When the facts upon which the agency is basing its decision to revoke, suspended or deny your concealed weapon permit or application are in dispute, then you are entitled to have an attorney demand a formal review hearing and attach a petition or written statement of disputed issues of material facts.

 Your attorney can then schedule a formal hearing with an Administrative Law Judge of the Division of Administrative Hearings where your attorney can present evidence and argument on the issue.
-In many of these cases, an experienced attorney can convince the department to correct any mistake.

 Attorneys for Concealed Weapons Permits in Tampa, FL

-To fix the problem so that the application can be processed quickly, we typically charge a flat fee of $1,500.00 to file the demand for a hearing with a list of the disputed facts to be litigated during the formal hearing.
+To fix the problem so that the application can be processed quickly, we typically charge a flat fee of $2,500 to file the demand for a hearing with a list of the disputed facts to be litigated during the formal hearing.

-We represent clients throughout the greater Tampa Bay area including Tampa in Hillsborough County, St. Petersburg and Clearwater in Pinellas County, New Port Richey and Dade City in Pasco County, and Brooksville in Hernando County, Florida.
+We represent clients throughout the greater Tampa Bay area, including Tampa in Hillsborough County, St. Petersburg and Clearwater in Pinellas County, New Port Richey and Dade City in Pasco County, and Brooksville in Hernando County, Florida.

 Call 813-250-0500 today.